Shaun-Manners/cushon-tech-task/README.md

 - Installing FFMepeg in the container would enable rendering a video of the test exewcutions using the screenshots and timestamp data.
 - Add some bash scripts for running the tests and linting, adding aliases to make running the tests a simpler/easy to remember process.
 - Remove incognito argument from chrome and fix the quit/close issue I encountered.
+- Make naming conventions more conistent, for example test_*.py and *_test.py differences.
+- More code comments... way more.

 [0]: https://www.docker.com/products/docker-desktop/#:~:text=Download%20Docker%20Desktop
 [1]: https://sweetshop.netlify.app/